fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

     char_tokenizer.fit_on_texts(text)
     ```

     In this code, `char_tokenizer` will break `text`
     into characters and internally keep track of the tokens, the
     indices, and everything else needed to perform one-hot encoding.

 6. Now, look at the possible output.
 One type of output is the sequence
-    of the characters---that is, the integers assigned with each
+    of the characters that is, the integers assigned with each
     character in the text.
 The `texts_to_sequences()` method
     of the `Tokenizer` class helps assign integers to each
     character in the text.
 Insert a new cell and add the following code